 By Mindy Diamond – In a landscape with more options than ever before, a move from one big brokerage firm to another is more often the exception than the rule these days.
 So, in an evolved landscape with more options than ever before, why would a quality advisor – who can have his pick of the litter – choose to make what might be considered a “lateral move” to a wirehouse?

-By Mindy Diamond – Just as financial advisors are entrusted to serve their clients first and foremost, recruiters should be expected to do the same for advisors—particularly in what has become a more complex world to navigate.
+By Mindy Diamond – Just as financial advisors are entrusted to serve their clients first and foremost, recruiters should be expected to do the same for advisors, particularly in what has become a more complex world to navigate.
+Here are common myths, along with expectations financial advisors should have when working with a recruiter.

 By Mindy Diamond – For a financial advisor to justify a move to another firm or model, the pain of staying must be significant, but there must be an option waiting that positively impacts these 3 key areas.